ryanmcandrew/pedal/readme.md

 # Details

 This software contains a simple kivy application with an intention to reveal a few aspects of the spotify pedalboard interface on a gui.
-Currently contains a "functioning" kivy application with the ability to play back a hard-coded wav recording and add effects from the spotify pedalboard package.
-Implemented audio streaming to provide a callback when playing chunks that can modify the stream by sending it through the spotify pedalboard effects modules.
+Has functions to play back a hard-coded wav recording and add effects from the spotify pedalboard package.
+Implemented audio streaming with a callback when playing chunks that can modify the stream by sending it through the spotify pedalboard effects modules.
 Attributes of the effects modules are mapped to kivy slider componenets.
-Mostly experimental, bad, spaghetti code and a basic framework for kivy atm.

 Nothing is tested in mac/windows.
-99% chance will not work.
-Although, both kivy and pyAudio claim to be highly portable.
+68% chance will not work.
+Although, both kivy and pyAudio claim to be highly portable. requires python 10

 # To do

 - record audio
 - open mic and hear playback
+- add effects scrollview
+- add audio channels
+- map effects to channels
+- add audio channel scrollview
+- add channel arm
+- add play arrangement from different channels
 - make window layout look like designs
 - export / render effected wavform to a file

 # Bugs

-- 001 - audio chops up when moving controls and the window
+- 001 - audio chops up when moving the window and using scroll wheel on menus/navigating menus
-  - I believe the GIL is screwing me for this.
+  - I believe the GIL is biting  me for this.
 Might need to base the root app in C++, though possibly can run separate processes and implement messaging from the kivy gui to command audio controls.
-Only tried threading the audio playback, could try threading the kvApp.run() routine in addition to audio.
-Proper pipeline would likely help.
+Only tried threading the audio playback
-- 004 - audio device ID no longer hard coded (refactor lost this bit of code need to redo), but changing the device ID after the first play of audio will not change the device used due to null check in play_wav_thread()

 # References